agarzon/Mobitorix/README.md

 License
 -------

 MOBITORIX is licensed under the MIT License.
-(See LICENSE)

 Author
 -------